 - (a) Be sure to always initial the Clinical Instructor's comments once read. - (b) Please be sure to answer any questions that are asked on the lined paper and feel free to ask questions for the Clinical Instructor. - (c) Be sure to bring your assigned client folders to every weekly conference with the Clinical Instructor.
-Please note that there is no access to client files/folders during the Fall, 2020 semester.
+Please note that there is no access to client files/folders during the Fall, 2021 semester for the Speech II Clinic.
 Students should be prepared with their notes during weekly conferences.